 Since the government implemented the Fiscal Health Plan from 2014 and the annual revenues in 2015 were higher than expected, fiscal revenues and expenditures had improved significantly.
-In 2016, the government appropriately annual expenditures increased economic response to conditions, causing fiscal deficits to rebound to NT\$135.7 billion, or $0.79\%^{33}$ of annual GDP (Chart 2.27).
+In 2016, the government appropriately increased annual expenditures in response to economic conditions, causing fiscal deficits to rebound to NT\$135.7 billion, or $0.79\%^{33}$ of annual GDP (Chart 2.27).

 As fiscal deficits remained a concern and both central and local governments relied on debt issuance to finance debt servicing expenditures, outstanding public debt at all levels of government in 2016 slightly expanded to NT\$6.24 trillion from the NT\$6.13 trillion registered in the previous year.
-However, the ratio of total public debt to annual
+However, the ratio of total public debt to annual GDP slightly fell to 36.46% on account of a higher increase in GDP growth (Chart 2.28).